 picardan-grape-varietal

 Of course, it’s all part of the local color.
-French growers can be very stubborn about keeping cherished traditions alive – the younger generation may be disposed to waving au revoir to Picardan for good.
+The younger generation of French growers may be ready to bid farewell to Picardan for good while their elders stubbornly preserve cherished traditions.
 But financial considerations and selling ubiquitous varietals are not the only priorities in France today.
 Accountants may scoff, but there is something very attractive – and charming – about an industry led by sentiment as much as the balance sheet.

 History and viticulture

-Little is known about this period of history, as relatively few clues and written records managed to survive the onslaught of numerous conflicts.
-Historians believe Provence was invaded by a host of outsiders, including the Visigoths of northern Europe, Burgundians, and the Moors – the latter group was expelled in the 700s.
-Nevertheless, the Rhône’s big moment did not arrive until the 14th century.
-It is a story that has been told many times: the Catholic church relocated to Avignon in 1309, escaping the political turmoil that had engulfed the historic seat of the Papacy: Rome.
+The onslaught of numerous conflicts has left relatively few clues and written records from this period of history, leading to limited knowledge.
+Historians believe that outsiders such as the Visigoths of Northern Europe, Burgundians, and the Moors invaded Provence, with the expulsion of the latter group occurring in the 700s.
+Nevertheless, the Rhône’s big moment arrived in the 14th century, a story often told: In 1309, the Catholic Church relocated to Avignon, escaping the political turmoil engulfing the historic seat of the Papacy in Rome.
 Pope Clement V established a thriving court during this period – successive popes invested massive sums of money in expanding the Papal palace at Avignon.

 Meanwhile, Picardan almost totally disappears from view.
-By the 1870s, growers across southern France reported alarming losses in their vineyards: whole crops were being destroyed without any explanation.
+In the 1870s, growers across southern France reported alarming losses in their vineyards, with whole crops being destroyed without any explanation.
 The first documented case occurred in 1860 – scientists eventually identified phylloxera as the culprit.
 This poisonous louse was destroying France’s wine industry, and there seemed to be no viable solution for a time.
-Thankfully, regrafting European vines onto American rootstock offered a strong defense against this terrible blight.
-But not every variety was saved: Picardan was sidelined in favor of more fashionable grapes like Grenache Blanc.
+Regrafting European vines onto American rootstock offered a strong defense against this terrible blight.
+But growers did not save every variety: they sidelined Picardan in favor of more fashionable grapes like Grenache Blanc.

 chateau-de-beaucastel